-Applying for a variance from the Board of Zoning Appeals can be an intimidating task.
-Our real estate attorneys offered this advice.
+Applying for a property variance from the Board of Zoning Appeals (BZA) in Nashville doesn’t have to be overwhelming.
+Our real estate attorneys have put together this straightforward guide to help you take charge of the process.

-Step One: File an appeal with the Board of Zoning Appeals
+Step 1: File Your Appeal with the Board of Zoning Appeals

-The first step is to file your appeal to the Metro Board of Zoning Appeals (BZA).
-This process requires the homeowner to send 8 hard copies of a scaled site plan with a letter of hardship to the Board.
-The letter should detail why you cannot comply with the zoning code and how it has affected your property.
+Start by filing your appeal to the Metro Board of Zoning Appeals (BZA).
+Gather 8 hard copies of a scaled site plan and draft a letter of hardship.
+In your letter, explain why you can’t comply with the zoning code and describe how the restriction impacts your property.
+Submitting clear, detailed materials will help your case move smoothly.

 Read More: